When walking or running:

 - Notice and remember as much as possible about the person so you can give a good description.

 - When arriving at a safe place, call Pitt police and report the incident.

 Where you live:

-- Keep your doors locked night and day.
+- Keep your doors and windows locked night and day.